-Arteries of the Orbit
+Arteries of the orbit

-While this artery usually arises from the internal carotid along the medial length of the anterior clinoid process (part of the sphenoid bone, which gives attachment to the tentorium cerebelli) and runs anteriorly through the optic canal along with and inferolaterally to the optic nerve, although in rare cases it can also pass superiorly to the optic nerve.
+While this artery usually arises from the internal carotid along the medial length of the anterior clinoid process (part of the sphenoid bone, which gives attachment to the tentorium cerebelli) and runs anteriorly through the optic canal along with and inferolaterally to the optic nerve, it can also pass superiorly to the optic nerve in rare cases.
 At the posterior third of the orbit cone, the ophthalmic artery will make a sharp turn to run medially along the orbit wall.

 The arteries in the paragraphs that follow are branches of the ophthalmic artery.